Arang (film)

 Arang (Korean: 아랑) is a 2006 South Korean horror thriller film directed and co-written by Ahn Sang-hoon (in his feature directorial debut).
 It stars Song Yoon-ah and Lee Dong-wook as two detectives.
-The film was inspired by the folklore of the same name, which tells of a vengeful spirit of a woman who was raped and killed murdering magistrates in a village.
+The film was inspired by the folklore of the same name, which tells of a vengeful spirit of a woman who was raped and killed, murdering magistrates in a village.

 Synopsis

 A veteran detective So-young and her rookie partner Hyun-ki come across an incendiary homicide case.
 They discover that the present case is related to the mysterious death of a girl ten years prior.
 So-young becomes plagued with nightmares in which the girl appears, and the killings continue.

 The girl is actually Min-jeong, Hyun-ki's first love.
 Those who died are killed by Hyun-ki by giving them a cigarette that is inlaid with a gas which causes a simulated heart attack.
 Those who have the cigarette raped Min-jeong 10 years ago in an abandoned salt house.
 Hyun-ki was forced to tape the incident as he was emotionally wounded when he saw Min-jeong and her lover making out in the salt house at graduation day.
 Hurt, he agrees to tape the incident when the group who plans to rape Min-jeong persuaded him.
 Min-jeong's lover, who came by to save her, was killed by one of the group members.
-Min-jeong was said to have gone mad and disappeared after that incident, but in fact she was pregnant and buried under a mound of salt after one of the police officers who handled the rape incident tricked her into the salt house and locked her inside, burying her along with her unborn child.
+Min-jeong was said to have gone mad and disappeared after that incident, but in fact she was pregnant and was buried under a mound of salt after one of the police officers who handled the rape incident tricked her into the salt house and locked her inside, burying her along with her unborn child.

 Hyun-ki threatens the police officer to go to the salt house and dig out Min-jeong.
 So-young catches upon both of them and also threatens Hyun-ki to put down his gun.
 Hyun-ki pleads with So-young to kill him, but So-young refuses, saying that she will let him live in regret and make him watch his children suffer after him, whispering in his ear when he's dying and says that his life is no better than a stray dog.
 Hyun-ki states that he can't bear it, and afraid to live that kind of life, ends his life by committing suicide.